justinyuchi/Hedge_Funds_Portfolio_Optimization/README.md

 ### Problem Formulation

-**Objective Function:**
+    Objective Function:

+        •	Maximize the Information Ratio:
-- Information ratio: A measure of the risk-adjusted returns of a financial asset or portfolio relative to a benchmark
+        •	A measure of the risk-adjusted returns of a financial asset or portfolio relative to a benchmark.
-- Transaction cost
-- Tax expense

-**Constraints:**
+        •	Minimize Transaction Costs:
+        •	Costs incurred when buying or selling assets.
+        •	Minimize Tax Expenses:
+        •	Taxes associated with trading activities and capital gains.

+    Constraints:

+        •	Risk Exposure Constraints:
-- Risk exposure constraints: keep certain βs low but increase exposure to certain risks/factors
+        •	Maintain low exposure to certain βs.
+        •	Increase exposure to specific risks/factors.
+        •	Strategy Constraints:
+        •	Employ a long/short strategy:
+        •	Short overvalued stocks.
-- Strategy constraints: As a hedge fund employing a long/short strategy, short overvalued stocks and long undervalued stocks in the same sector
+        •	Long undervalued stocks in the same sector.
+        •	Weight Constraints:
+        •	For internal compliance:
+        •	No weight can be greater than 0.05.
-- Weight constraints: For internal compliance, e.g., no weight can be greater than 0.05 or lower than -0.05
+        •	No weight can be lower than -0.05.
+        •	Cash Holdings Constraints:
-- Cash holdings constraints: Avoid redundant capital usage and preserve cash for future margin calls
+        •	Avoid redundant capital usage.
+        •	Preserve cash for future margin calls.

-**Recent State:**
+    Recent State:

-- Current weights for each asset
+        •	Current weights for each asset:

 ### Methodology